daarnolducsd/ep5book/docs/04-week4.md

 <p class="caption">(\#fig:basicscatter)Assessed Math Grade Level vs. Actual Grade Level </p>
 </div>

-Figure \@ref(fig:basicscatter) doesn't't seem particularly informative.
+Figure \@ref(fig:basicscatter) doesn't seem particularly informative.
 The reason is because so many points are overlapping.
 We know that there are over 600 participants in the experiment, but we only see a handful of dots in the graph.
 The reason is that many individuals have the same values for these variables.
-In other words, there are many people, for example, with an assessed math level equal 4 and an actual grade level equal to 6.
+In other words, there are many people, for example, with an assessed math level equal to 4 and an actual grade level equal to 6.
 From this figure, however, we can't tell how many.
 One way we can improve the graph is to use the ``jitter()`` option.

 Scatter plots give us a transparent way to view our data, but when variables are categorical (like ``grade`` and ``mathlevel`` in our example), they can be less informative because so many observations overlap. ``jitter()`` adds a small amount of noise (small perturbations) to the data so that the points no longer overlap on the graph.
 The way it works is that in parentheses you place a number that determines how much noise is added. ``(5)`` is a common choice.
 A value of ``(100)`` would make it so that the graph is completely dominated by noise.